Chapter 12: Unimodal Deities

 In the absence of an understanding of architective serial meaning, concepts such as existence and extinction would be meaningless to them.
 The same can be said of contests and a fixed identity.
 No circumstance could be considered necessary to a connective deity, though they may have a preference for one connective circumstance over another.
 This does not mean that their being would be unproblematic, for storms may rage (and harmonies sing) through connective systems.

-Connective deities could influence events but not control them.
+Connective deities could influence events but not control or organize them.
 And their influences could be curtailed, even negated, by architective constraints or controls (though only within the architective window of scale).

 The uncertainty inherent in their activities and their lack of control means that connective deities would be agents with uncertain (but continuing) futures, rather than dictators of destinies.